uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 <a name="start-rstudio-and-have-a-look-around"></a>

-### Start RStudio and have a look around
+### RStudio - Making R a Breeze

-R (does the work) vs RStudio (helps you use R)

-- R is a free software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
-- RStudio is a set of integrated tools designed to help you be more productive with R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
+RStudio is an application layer that sits ontop of R. It gives you some of the convenience of having a GUI, but with full access to the power of R. RStudio is a set of integrated tools designed to help you be more productive with R. It includes, to name a few:
+- a console (runs R)
+- syntax-highlighting editor that supports direct code execution (helps make R more readable to humans)-- tools for plotting
+- a history of your actions
+- workspace management
+- debugging tools

 ![](img/r-studio-ide.png)

 <!-- ![](img/r-studio-windows-vanilla.jpeg) -->

 The screen should be divided in quadrants or panes.
 The two most important are labelled _Source_ (top left), and _Console_ (bottom left).
 On the right are supporting panes with tabs for finding help, and inspecting your files.
-If you can't see 4 panes then try clicking the 'minimise'/'maximise' icons in the top right corners.
+If you can't see 4 panes then try clicking the 'minimise'/'maximise' icons in the top right corners of each pane.

 There's a handy cheat sheet for R studio available [here](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf).

-> **TRY THIS:** Find the files tab, navigate to the 'code' folder in your project, then click on the 'More' button and select 'Set as working directory'.
+> **Exercise:** Find the files tab and navigate to your project.
+If not already present, set up your project folder structure (I use folders for each of plots, data, reports and code).
+Navigate to your 'code' folder and then click on the 'more' button and select 'Set as working directory'.

 #### Console (bottom left)